ugurcanlacin/Statistics-and-Machine-Learning-Master-Program-Portfolio/Advanced R Programming/README.md

 # Advanced R Programming

-In this course, I had 7 lab project that I had to implement everything in R programming language.
+In this course, I had 7 lab projects that I had to implement everything in R programming language.
 You can see below briefly what each project contains.

 ## Labs